Go back to all articles

 • Critical operations – operations that should be included in the load profile independent from their intensity, because they are crucial for business and influence the system work.

-If it is known that the main load on the operations happens on certain days/hours, we advise to make sure that these hours are included in the analysis.
-One may create the load profile based on these hours.
+If it is known that the main load on the operations occurs on certain days/hours, we advise making sure that these hours are included in the analysis.
+Based on these hours, one may create the load profile.

 • Operations whose inclusion in the load profile doesn’t require any resources.